 |4.8 (192/40) or 19.2 (768/40)

 The Adroit node adroit-h11g1 has 770 GB of RAM, 40 CPU-cores and four V100 GPUs.
 Each V100 GPU has 32 GB of memory.
 Members of the physics group on Della have access to additional nodes with 380 GB of memory.
 Della also has a few high-memory nodes that belong to CSML but are available to all users when not in use.
 There is one node with 1.51 TB, ten nodes with 3 TB and three with 6.15 TB.
 These may only be used for jobs that cannot be ran on the regular nodes.
+Your jobs will land on these nodes if you request more memory than what is available on the regular nodes.
 Traverse has 32 CPU-cores with 4 hardware threads per CPU-core.

 Note that you can request much more memory than the per CPU-core value, up to the total memory of a node.
 For instance, you could request 1 CPU-core and 50 GB of memory on any of the nodes mentioned above.
 Be aware that snodes uses the convention of 1 MB is equal to 1024 kilobytes (binary).
 If you are requesting all the memory of the node then you have to take this into account when specifying the value.
 The simple solution is to specify the value in megabytes (e.g., #SBATCH --mem=192000M).
 If you fail to do this then you will encounter the following message: